prominenceai/deepstream-services-library/docs/overview.md

 <br>

 ## Service Return Codes
-Most DSL services return values of type `DslReturnType`, return codes with `0` indicating success and `non-0` values indicating failure.
-All possible return codes are defined as symbolic constants in `DslApi.h` When using Python3, DSL provides a convenience service `dsl_return_value_to_string()` to use there are no "C" equivalent symbolic constants or enum types in Python.
+Most DSL services return values of type `DslReturnType`, return codes of `0` indicating success and `non-0` values indicating failure.
+All possible return codes are defined as symbolic constants in `DslApi.h` When using Python3, DSL provides a convenience service `dsl_return_value_to_string()` to use as there are no "C" equivalent symbolic constants or enum types in Python.

-**Note:** This is the preferred method as the return code values are subject to change
+**Note:** This convenience service is the preferred method as the return code values are subject to change

 `DSL_RESULT_SUCCESS` is defined in both `DslApi.h` and `dsl.py`.
 The non-zero Return Codes are defined in `DslApi.h` only.